-Doctors associate alcohol consumption with a higher risk of low blood sugar, which is known as hypoglycemia.
-The body must maintain blood sugar balance to function properly.
+Doctors associate alcohol consumption with a higher risk of hypoglycemia or low blood sugar.
+The body requires blood sugar balance to function properly.

 The liver is responsible for keeping blood sugar within the typical limits.
 This organ stores and produces sugar according to hormonal signals from insulin and glucagon.

 Another role of the liver is to detoxify the body of alcohol.
 When someone consumes alcohol, the liver may then neglect blood sugar level maintenance in favor of breaking down alcohol.
 The person may then experience hypoglycemia.